J. Shantha

+J. Shantha joined YSRCP on 2 January 2024 in the presence of party president and Chief Minister Y. S. Jagan Mohan Reddy and declared as party candidate from Hindupur Loksabha for the upcoming 2024 Lok Sabha Elections.

 Early life and education

 Shantha was born in Bellary, Karnataka.
 Her highest attained education is intermediate.

 Political career

 Shantha, is the elected Member of Parliament from a constituency which is reserved for scheduled tribe's candidates.
 She also contested 2018 by election from Ballari but lost by a huge margin of 240,000 votes.